WHAT'S ON IN PARIS

 If sunny summer days make you wish you could head to the beach for the

 afternoon, Paris is just the place to do it!
+Every year, sections of the quays

-been turned into a beach from July 20 to August 20.
-Okay, you can't
+from July 20 to August 21.
+Okay, you can't swim in the river (well, you really

-swim in the river (well, you really wouldn't want to...) but you can lie on
+wouldn't want to...) but you can lie on summer-only sand under

-of beach activities, including free concerts in the evening.
+including free concerts in the evening.
 Not to be missed!

 Journées du Patrimoine

-dozens of museums across Paris.
+entry to dozens of museums across Paris.

 AUTUMN